 Networking fundamentals explain how computers, servers, and devices connect and communicate with each other.
 These concepts were developed to allow data to move reliably between systems, whether within a small office or across global infrastructures like the internet.

 At its core, networking focuses on data transmission, connectivity, and communication rules.
 Early computer systems operated independently, but as organizations needed shared data and communication, networks became essential.
-This led to the development of structured network models, communication protocols, and hardware standards.

 Key ideas introduced in networking fundamentals include: